-Banyan Reserve Dog Off Leash Area in Carrum Downs is a raw, expansive 8-hectare reserve that doubles as a retarding basin.
-It offers incredible distance for long runs, but amenities are sparse and conditions can get tough in winter.
+Banyan Reserve Dog Off Leash Area in Carrum Downs is a vast, unfenced 8-hectare reserve that doubles as a retarding basin, giving high-stamina dogs an enormous open space to run flat out.
+Amenities are basic and conditions get tough in winter, so come fully prepared with your own water and spare towels.

-- 🌾 The Vibe: Wide open and wild.
-It’s a field, not a garden.
+- 🌾 The Vibe: Wide open and raw.
+This is a field, not a manicured park, and that’s exactly the point.

-- 🐕 Best For: High-stamina dogs who need to run 500m at full speed.
+- 🐕 Best For: High-stamina dogs who need to run 500 metres at full speed without hitting a fence.

-- 🅿️ Parking: Street parking on Luscombe Avenue.
+- 🅿️ Parking: Street parking available on Luscombe Avenue.

 Dog Park Features & Amenities